alamimran613/Interview-Questions/Yahoo/Site_Reliability_Engineer_I.md

 # Online coding test and Industry-Wide Technologies
 1. Bash Scripting, Python and Go Language
-2. For Loop in Bash
+2. For Loop in Bash?
+3. What is Git?
-3. How To Pull Code From GitHub?
+4. How To Pull Code From GitHub?

 # Troubleshooting Linux and Networking
 1. Basic Linux Commands?